-At the start of your driving test the examiner will ask you two questions from the questions listed below.
-You will be asked one ‘show me’ and one ‘tell me’ question.
-If you answer a question incorrectly it will be marked as a minor driving fault so make sure you go through all of these questions with your driving instructor.
+At the start of your driving test the examiner will ask you one ‘tell me’ question and during the test whilst driving you’ll be asked one ‘show me’ from the questions listed below.
+If you answer the show me tell me questions incorrectly it will be marked as a minor driving fault so make sure you go through all of these questions with your driving instructor.

-You’ll need to identify all the mentioned auxiliary controls such as fog light etc on your driving instructors car!
+You’ll need to be able to identify all the mentioned auxiliary controls such as fog light etc on your driving instructors car!

 Open the bonnet, identify where you would check the engine oil level and tell me how you would check that the engine has sufficient oil.